STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar4/sm04_data_and_dplyr.md

 The first thing we will do is combine information from the meta data file (meta\_data) with our expression table (data\_with\_chromosome).
-Then we will use dplyr verbs to first group all samples by disease status, filter out all non-X-chromosome genes, and then calcualte the mean using summarize().
+Then we will use dplyr verbs to first group all samples by disease status, filter out all non-X-chromosome genes, and then calculate the mean using summarize().

 ``` r